bitnami/containers/bitnami/nginx/README.md

 ...
 ```

-On this example, we provide an extended wit the following modifications:
+In this example, we provide an extended with the following modifications:

 - Install `vim` editor.
-- Modify the NGINX configuration.
+- Modify the NGINX configuration file.
 - Modify the ports used by NGINX.
-- Modify the container user.
+- Change the user that runs the container.

 ```Dockerfile
 FROM bitnami/nginx